Omar Deghayes: Release

-On August 7, 2007, the United Kingdom government requested the release of Omar Deghayes and four other detainees who had been legal British residents prior to their detention.
+On 7 August 2007, the United Kingdom government requested the release of Omar Deghayes and four other detainees who had been legal British residents prior to their detention.
 Responding to considerable interest in the case of Deghayes and other men, the UK government warned the public that the negotiations might take months.

-On December 18, 2007, Deghayes was freed from Guantanamo Bay and flown to the UK.
+On 18 December 2007, Deghayes was freed from Guantanamo Bay and flown to the UK.

 Spanish extradition request

 Deghayes and Jamil El-Banna, another former legal British resident released at the same time, were arrested and questioned by Spanish authorities, before being required to appear in court in response to a Spanish extradition warrant.
 A third former detainee, Sameur Abdenour, an Algerian national and former legal resident of Britain, was questioned and released that day.
 Deghayes and El-Banna were accused of being al-Qaeda members in Madrid.
 Deghayes was freed on bail on 20 December, conditions of which include obeying a curfew and wearing an electronic tag.

-On March 6, 2008, the Spanish judge Baltasar Garzón dropped the extradition request on humanitarian grounds.
-Garzón based his decision on a medical examination, which he made public on February 12, 2008.
+On 6 March 2008, Spanish judge Baltasar Garzón dropped the extradition request on humanitarian grounds.
+Garzón based his decision on a medical examination, which he made public on 12 February 2008.
 The report said Deghayes suffered from: "post-traumatic stress syndrome, severe depression and suicidal tendencies."
 Garzón ruled the mental health of Deghayes and El-Banna had deteriorated so badly in detention that it would be cruel to prosecute them.

 Torture claims investigation

-On April 29, 2009, the Spanish investigating magistrate, Baltazar Garzón, initiated a formal investigation into whether confessions from Deghayes and three other former Guantanamo captives were the result of the use of abusive interrogation techniques.
+On 29 April 2009, the Spanish investigating magistrate, Baltazar Garzón, initiated a formal investigation into whether confessions from Deghayes and three other former Guantanamo captives were the result of the use of abusive interrogation techniques.
 By this time, the Obama administration had released legal opinion memos prepared by the Office of Legal Counsel, Department of Justice, under the Bush administration, which have become known as the Torture Memos.
 Dating from August 2002 through May 2005, these authorized specific enhanced interrogation techniques to be used by the CIA and DOD, which have since legally held to be torture.

 Deghayes and the three other men: Hamed Abderrahman Ahmed, Lahcen Ikassrien, and Jamiel Abdul Latif al Banna, had previously faced charges in Spanish courts, based on confessions they made while in US custody.
 Their charges were dropped in the cases of Deghayes and al Banna, based on Garzón's determination that their mental health had been adversely affected by their detention.
 In addition, he noted that the men said that their confessions were false and had been coerced as the result of abusive interrogation techniques.